cortexproject/cortex/docs/configuration/config-file-reference.md

   [heartbeat_period: <duration> | default = 15s]

   # The heartbeat timeout after which store gateways are considered unhealthy
   # within the ring.
-This option needs be set both on the store-gateway and
+0 = never (timeout disabled).
+This option needs be set both
-  # querier when running in microservices mode.
+  # on the store-gateway and querier when running in microservices mode.
   # CLI flag: -store-gateway.sharding-ring.heartbeat-timeout
   [heartbeat_timeout: <duration> | default = 1m]